mirzafahad/mirzafahad.github.io/_posts/2013-02-20-wifi-rouge-access-point-part1.md

 We will create a WiFi access point for general users to connect to.
 We will pretend that we are a legit WiFi Access Point (e.g. *StarbucksGuest*, *AT&T_Free*, *Walmartwifi_2.4*) so that they will connect to the access point to use free internet.
 We will surely provide them the internet access but all their communication will go through our looking glass.

 {: .box-error}
 **Note:** Which is why you should never connect to a free WiFi access point and then start login into all your financial accounts.
-It is unlikely that any of the financial institute passes your credentials in plain text, but why take risks at all.
+It is unlikely that any financial institutes pass your credentials in plain text, but why should we take the risk.

 # What will we need?

 ### 1. WiFi Adapter
 We will need an external WiFi adapter, which will be used to create an access point.
-The WiFi adapter need to support **AP mode** and **Monitor mode**.
+The WiFi adapter needs to support **AP mode** and **Monitor mode**.
 I am using [this WiFi adapter](https://www.amazon.com/802-11n-150Mbps-Wireless-Adapter-Network/dp/B07FVRKCZJ/ref=sr_1_4?dchild=1&keywords=atheros+ar9271&qid=1610123789&sr=8-4), which uses Atheros AR9271 chipset.
 So any adapter with Atheros AR9271 should work.
-If you can't find on Amazon, check Aliexpress.
+If you can't find it on Amazon, check Aliexpress.
 But if you already have an adapter or want to buy another adapter you can check if the chipset is supported on Linux and supports both Monitor and AP mode.

-#### 1.1 How to find WiFi adapter chipset?
+#### 1.1 How to find a WiFi adapter's chipset?
-- If you don't know the chipset of your adapter, first check manufacturer's website.
+- If you don't know the chipset of your adapter, first check the manufacturer's website.
 Sometimes they will mention the chipset in their user-manual or on their website.
 - If your adapter/router has an FCC ID, you can use that to look up the chipset.
 For example, at the back of my Linksys router I have this:

 ![linksys router](/img/wifi/linksys.jpg){: .center-block :}